shieldworks/aegis/docs/README.md

 Also add a notification to the README about the changes; and point to the latest release that has Aegis in it.

+Also clean up the website template; there is a lot of junk I inherited due to copy/paste
 ```

 [endorsements]: https://vsecm.com/endorsements/ "Endorsements"